HOW ARE THE BOARDING HOUSES STRUCTURED?

 CAN I VISIT MY SON ON THE WEEKEND AND TAKE HIM OUT?

-Yes, with permission from the Housemaster, you are very welcome to take your son out any time from 3.15pm on Friday to 8pm on Sunday.
+Yes, with permission and approval from the Head of Stage via ‘REACH’, you are very welcome to take your son out any time from 3.30pm on Friday to 8pm on Sunday.

 WHAT IF MY SON BECOMES SICK AND NEEDS MEDICAL ATTENTION?

 We have a fully-qualified nurse on-site 24 hours a day, seven days a week.
-We also have an on-call school doctor who visits the school and can prescribe medicine if required.
+We also have a school doctor who visits the school each Wednesday morning during term time and can prescribe medicine if required.

 ARE SCHOLARSHIPS AVAILABLE FOR BOARDERS?